The Ultimate Guide to Plant Medicine in San Diego

 Maya Moon Collective

-San Diego’s first cacao cafe, Maya Moon Collective serves ceremonial drinking cacao and organic, fair-trade cacao desserts and also hosts wellness and spiritual events focused on plant medicines in its cafe space in Normal Heights.
+San Diego's first cacao cafe, Maya Moon Collective serves ceremonial drinking cacao directly sourced from farms in Ecuador, along with organic, fair-trade cacao desserts.
+The Collective also hosts wellness and spiritual events focused on herbs and plant medicines in its cafe space in Normal Heights.

 San Diego Herbal Medicine + Acupuncture